Getting started -- You can start your plant in a 1-2 gallon pot (4-8 liters). After 1 year, it may need repotting into a larger container.

 If you are in a hotter climate, use an oversized clay pot to keep the roots cooler.

-While it can tolerate drought, it looks best when the soil is kept moist.
+Water -- While it can tolerate drought, it looks best when the soil is kept evenly moist.

 Feeding -- It has average fertilizer needs.
-Feed about every 2-3 months with a general-purpose fertilizer, following the dose on the package.
+Feed about every 2-3 months with a general-purpose fertilizer that contains micronutrients (I use this).

 General tips about the plant are here.